OWASP/API-Security/2019/en/src/0xd0-about-data.md

 ## Overview

-Since the AppSec industry has not been specifically focused on the most recent applications architectures, in which APIs play an important role, compiling a list of the ten most critical API security risks, based on a public call for data, would have been a hard task.
-Despite there being no public data call, the resulting Top 10 list is still based on publicly available data, security experts contributions, and open discussion with the security community.
+Since the AppSec industry has not been specifically focused on the most recent architecture of applications, in which APIs play an important role, compiling a list of the ten most critical API security risks, based on a public call for data, would have been a hard task.
+Despite there being no public data call, the resulting Top 10 list is still based on publicly available data, security experts' contributions, and open discussion with the security community.

 ## Methodology